SuperGabe5/Indigo/README.md

 ## Installation

 > [!WARNING]
-> THIS IS NOT BASED ON ChromiumOS, IT IS BASED ON FEDORA SILVERBLUE
+> THIS IS NOT BASED ON ChromiumOS, IT IS BASED ON FEDORA KINOITE

 To rebase an existing atomic Fedora installation to the latest build: